cwieken/configr/docs/api/loaders.md

         for section in config.sections():
             config_dict[section] = {
-                option: config.get(section, option) for option in config.options(section) if option not in config.defaults()
+                option: config.get(section, option)
+                for option in config.options(section)
+                if option not in config.defaults()
             }
         return config_dict

 # Register the loader with Configr
-ConfigBase.add_loader('.ini', INIConfigLoader)
+from configr import ConfigBase

+ConfigBase.add_loader(INIConfigLoader)
 ```

 Example INI configuration file: